-The second preliminary operation is optional.
-It consists in creating the tablespace named tspemaj.
+Optionally, a tablespace named tspemaj can be created.
 If it exists, and except if specific parameters are set at tables groups definition level (see §4.2.2), tables and indexes created by E-Maj will be stored in it.
 Once created, this tablespace is shared among all databases of the PostgreSQL cluster.

-To create tspemaj tablespace, the associated storage space (a directory for Unix/Linux, or a folder for Windows) must first be created, this storage space being left empty.
+To create a tspemaj tablespace, the associated storage space (a directory for Unix/Linux, or a folder for Windows) must first be created, this storage space being left empty.
 Then the following SQL command must be executed: